soldatmat/DESilico.jl/README.md

 ### Mutagenesis
 Structures derived from `Mutagenesis` have to implement the following method:
 `(::CustomMutagenesis)(parents::AbstractVector{Vector{Char}})`
 which should return a vector of newly created sequences as a subtype of `AbstractVector{Vector{Char}}`.
+This method should not alter `parents`!

 ### Screening
 Structures derived from `Screening` have to implement the following method: